Machine Learning Aviation

 Creating useful inputs for ML models is critical:

-• Aggregated statistics: Mean, variance, trends over time windows
+• Aggregated statistics — Mean, variance, trends over time windows

-• Derived features: Calculated from multiple raw parameters
+• Derived features — Calculated from multiple raw parameters

-• Contextual features: Phase of flight, environmental conditions
+• Contextual features — Phase of flight, environmental conditions

-• Historical features: Aircraft and component history
+• Historical features — Aircraft and component history

 Domain expertise is essential—understanding what features matter for specific predictions.
+This is where aviation experts earn their keep.

 Model Validation in Aviation